TeamMH/minehutxyz/skript/examples/pagination.md

 description: Learn how to make a paginated GUI.
 This allowed people to make "pages" in a GUI, and is infinitly expandable.
 ---

-# Pagination
+# Pagination | Download this at https://github.com/TeamMh/minehutxyz/blob/master/skript/downloads/pagnation.sk?raw=true

 {% hint style="info" %}
-This tutorial was made by Blocksnmore, and [ReportCardsMC](https://github.com/ReportCardsMC).
+This tutorial was made by [Blocksnmore](https://github.com/Blocksnmore), and [ReportCardsMC](https://github.com/ReportCardsMC).
 Lean how to contribute [here](/contribute.md).
 {% endhint %}